dreams-of-formaldehyde/ps4-linux-tutorial/docs/files.md

 ### More distros
 Here are the distros that we can't recommend anymore, as they have been superseeded, or haven't had any major updates in a while.

-It may be useful to you if you want something other than Arch, or if you have a Baikal southbridge.
+It may be useful to you if you want something other than Arch.
+These distros are not guaranteed support in our Discord, due to the mesa issues (and many more) we keep getting in our channels.

 ::: details Click here to show more distros